AshleyWrightA/etchasketch-practice/README.md

-Building out a Etch-a-Sketch website for practice
+Building out a Etch-a-Sketch website for practice using vanilla Javascript.